QuickBooks Blog

 Why Is It Important?

-The Product Cost and Cost of Sales are a few of the most important metrics on your financial statements.
 It is important to determine product pricing and COS as it helps you to:

-• Determine the Selling Price
+Determine the Selling Price

 If the per-unit selling price is greater than the per-unit cost of the product, then your business has earned profits.
-While if the per-unit selling price is less than the per-unit cost of your products, this means your business has suffered losses.
+But if the per-unit selling price is less than the per-unit cost of your products, this means your business has suffered losses.

-• Calculate Gross Profit
+Calculate Gross Profit

-Gross Profit is an important metric as it indicates the efficiency with which your business operates.
+Gross profit is an important metric as it indicates the efficiency with which your business operates.
 It lets you know how efficiently your business is utilising its labour and raw materials to manufacture its finished products.

-Gross profit also helps to determine Gross Profit Margin, a percentage that indicates the financial health of your business.
+Gross profit also helps to determine gross profit margin, a percentage that indicates the financial health of your business.

-• Determine Net Income
+Determine Net Income

 If COGS increases, the net income decreases which means fewer profits for your business.
 Therefore, it is important for you as a business to keep COGS low in order to earn higher profits.